 To create the foil, I melt 24K gold grains into an ingot.
 With the help of a rolling mill, the thinning process begins.
 After a few passes through the mill, the gold sheet is annealed, pickled, cleaned, and dried before it is rolled again.
 This process is repeated about 18 times until the 24K gold sheet reaches a thickness of about 0.0079 inches (0.02 mm).

-I prefer to roll the foil myself since the commercially available foil is not as pure (23.5K instead of 24K), is much thinner, and therefore won't wear as well as mine.
+I prefer to roll the foil since the premade commercially available foil is not as pure (23.5K instead of 24K), is much thinner, and therefore won't wear as well.